COVID Isolation: How to Care for Your COVID Positive Child

 “The most important thing you can do as a parent is ensure that your child remains physically and emotionally safe.
 The pandemic will end.
 Your child is your child forever,” concludes Dr. Baer.

 Follow the latest CDC guidelines for allowing your child to end isolation.
-As of Dec.
-27, 2021, the Centers for Disease Control and Prevention (CDC) advises people with COVID-19 to isolate for five days.
+The Centers for Disease Control and Prevention (CDC) advises people with COVID-19 to isolate themselves for five days.

 - If you are asymptomatic or if symptoms are resolving (fever-free without the use of fever-reducing medication for 24 hours), follow isolation by wearing a mask for five days when around others.